-This is a simple piece of cardstock with the name of the soap and ingredient information on it - and wrapped around the bar either horizontally or vertically.
+This cigar band label is a simple piece of cardstock with the name of the soap and ingredient information on it, wrapped around the bar either horizontally or vertically.

 One advantage of cigar band labels is that they are easy to make, and can be printed simply at home.
-One disadvantage of cigar bands is shrinkage; even after you label it, the soap will continue to cure.
-When water evaporates out, the soap shrinks a bit.
-The shrink wrapping helps this quite a bit.Continue to 3 of 8 below.
+However, a drawback of cigar bands is shrinkage: Even after you label it, the soap will continue to cure, and when water evaporates out, the soap shrinks a bit.Continue to 2 of 7 below.

 Shrink Wrapped Soap Labels

-If you want your soap to be completely protected from dirt, fingers, and scratches, shrink wrapping may be the way to go for you.
+On the other hand, if you want your soap to be completely protected from dirt, fingers, and scratches, shrink wrapping may be the best way to go.

 The advantage of shrink wrap is that it's a nice, clean, well-protected covering for your soap.
-The disadvantages are that unless you leave a part of the label open, you can't smell it.Continue to 4 of 8 below.
+The disadvantage is that unless you leave a part of the label open, you can't smell it.Continue to 3 of 7 below.

 Soap Boxes and Other Complete Covers

 One easy way to package your soap is to drop it in an appropriately sized box.
-There are many companies that sell soap boxes, and, like the soap on the upper right, you can just add your own label and/or graphics to it.
+Many companies sell soapboxes, and you can just add your own label and/or graphics to it.

-The box on the upper left is a custom box with a die cut cutout in it.
-It not only looks professional, but it gives a little window onto the soap so that you can see its color.
-That's the disadvantage of a soap box - not being able to see the soap that's inside it.
-The... advantage is that it looks clean and finished and you have all the sides to put your text and information.
+You can also use a custom box with a die-cut cutout in it.
+It looks professional and gives a little window onto the soap so that you can see its color.
+But even without a window, a soapbox looks clean and finished, and you can use all the sides for text and information.

-Another option that I'm putting in the "box" category is the soap on the bottom.
-While not in a box, it's completely wrapped like a Christmas present with a label added.Continue to 5 of 8 below.
+Another option in the "box" category is the soap on the bottom.
+While not in a box, it's completely wrapped in paper, like a Christmas present, with a label added.Continue to 4 of 7 below.

 Wrapping Round Soaps

-Those of you who make round soaps in PVC pipe molds have a different challenge - the shape of the soap.
+If you make round soaps in PVC pipe molds, you have a different challenge: the shape of the soap.
 You can shrink wrap them, or use a coffee filter or a round piece of paper and wrap that around the soap.
 Then, place a label firmly over the edges of the paper.
-It's a simple, clean, nice-looking way to wrap round soaps.Continue to 6 of 8 below.
+It's a simple, clean, attractive way to wrap round soaps.Continue to 5 of 7 below.

 Half Box Soap Wrapping

-The "half box" is a combination of the cigar band and the full box that covers the soap on 5 sides with a box but leaves the top half open.
-The advantage is that the soap is well covered and stable - especially on its base - but still gives you a clear view of the soap and allows you to smell it.Continue to 7 of 8 below.
+The "half box" is a combination of the cigar band and the full box that covers the soap on five sides with a box, but leaves the top of the soap exposed.
+The advantage is that the soap is well covered and stable (especially on its base) but still gives you a clear view of the soap and allows you to smell it.Continue to 6 of 7 below.

-Sometimes a plain old soap wrapper just isn't enough.
-Here are some examples of specialty bags and boxes for soap.
+Sometimes a plain old soap wrapper just isn't enough and you need specialty bags and boxes for soap.

-The bar on the right is a leaf shaped molded soap in a very nice see-through fabric organza bag.Continue to 8 of 8 below.
+A leaf-shaped molded soap in an attractive see-through fabric organza bag.Continue to 7 of 7 below.

 More Specialty Soap Wrappings

-In this photo, you can see the flip side of the soap from the previous page in the fabric organza bag.
-Here you can see how they tucked the label in.
+Alternatively, you can see the flip side of the soap in the fabric organza bag with the label tucked in lets you see the flip side of the soap. and the tucked the label in.